sorairolake/abcrypt/crates/cli/README.md

 ![License][license-badge]

-**abcrypt** ([`abcrypt-cli`][version-url]) is a command-line utility for encrypt and decrypt files using the [abcrypt format].
+**abcrypt** ([`abcrypt-cli`][version-url]) is a command-line utility for encrypt and decrypt files using the [abcrypt encrypted data format].

 ![Screenshot of abcrypt](assets/screenshot.webp)